 - Moss et al. 2016.
 Ciliate protists from the sediment-water interface in the Northeastern Gulf of Mexico.
 Deep-Sea Research Part I 106: 85-96., doi:org/10.1016/j.dsr.2015.10.001

 - Overholta et al. 2016.
 Hydrocarbon Degrading Bacteria Exhibit a Species Specific Response to Dispersed Oil while Moderating Ecotoxicity.
 Applied and Environmental Microbiology, DOI:10.1128/AEM.02379-15.

 Sedimentary biogeochemical indicators of ecosystem change in the Northern Gulf of Mexico after 2010

-The primary objective of this study was to investigate the impacts of the Deepwater Horizon (DWH) oil spill at the seafloor as recorded in bottom sediments of the DeSoto Canyon region in the northeastern Gulf of Mexico.
+The primary objective of this study was to investigate the impacts of the Deepwater Horizon (DWH) oil spill on the seafloor as recorded in sediments of the DeSoto Canyon region in the northeastern Gulf of Mexico.
 Sediment cores were analyzed at high-resolution (at 2 mm and 5 mm intervals) to evaluate the concentration, composition, and input of hydrocarbons to the seafloor through a coupling of sedimentological, geochemical, and biological approaches.